shreeyasharma1804/notes/misc/Docker.md

 - If PID namespace is used, the process being executed as PID 1 from inside the container can still be checked from the host via ps -ef

+### User NS

+The OCI Runtime Spec mentions the user namespace support.
+However, while Docker can use this namespace for its containers, it doesn't do it by default due to the inherent limitations and extra operational complexity that it may add.
+Thus, the root user in a container is likely the root user from your host system.

 ### IPC

 #### System V IPC